coreymcd37/warm-huis/README.md

 ## Installation

 The following steps can be followed to install the application
 1. Clone this repository and go to the directory of the cloned repo
+2. Copy `app/config/parameters.yml.dist` to `app/config/parameters.yml` and modify the file
-2. `composer install`
+3. `composer install`
-3. At the end of `composer install` fill in the correct parameters for the application such as database connection details.
+4. At the end of `composer install` fill in the correct parameters for the application such as database connection details.
-4. `app/console doctrine:migrations:migrate`
+5. `app/console doctrine:migrations:migrate`
-5. `app/console cache:clear && app/console cache:warmup`
+6. `app/console cache:clear && app/console cache:warmup`
-6. Dump the assets
+7. Dump the assets
   * in production environments dump the assets into public folder:
 `app/console assetic:dump`
   * in dev environment symlink the assets: `app/console assets:install --symlink`